How Do I Claim a PPI Tax Refund in 2023?

 Although the additional rate of tax has been lowered since April 2023 from £150,000, anyone earning this much still does not qualify for a personal savings allowance.
 This also doesn’t affect 40% taxpayers making a PPI tax refund as the personal savings allowance is unchanged.

 Thanks to the introduction of the personal savings allowance, you can earn up to £1,000 in interest from any of your income completely tax-free.
-As savings interest rates haven’t been high in recent years, this means that anyone who was taxed on a PPI payout could be entitled to it all back.
-It’s probably worth checking to see how much interest you have earned a year to see if there’s anything left.
+As savings interest rates haven’t been high in recent years, this means that anyone who was taxed on a PPI payout could have been entitled to it all back.
+It was probably worth checking to see how much interest you had earned a year to see if there was anything left.

-A PPI tax refund gives you a chance to claim any of this interest back, providing you didn’t earn more than your savings allowance permitted.
-As PPI payouts were potentially thousands of pounds, this means you may have had hundreds deducted in tax.
-If you want to make a PPI tax claim, it needs to be done before the deadline.
+A PPI tax refund gave you a chance to claim any of that interest back, providing you didn’t earn more than your savings allowance permitted.
+As PPI payouts were potentially thousands of pounds, this meant you may could have had hundreds deducted in tax.
+If you wanted to make a PPI tax claim, it needed to be done before the deadline.

 Were you a Barclays customer when you had PPI?
 You cold be entitled to compensation.

-When Is the Deadline for Making a PPI Tax Refund?
+When Was the Deadline for Making a PPI Tax Refund?

-The very final time you could make a claim for PPI was back in 2019.
-As you can only backdate tax claims by up to four years, this means the current 2023/2024 tax year is your last chance to see if you are eligible for a PPI tax refund.
-HMRC isn’t advertising this or reminding you to make a claim because after 6th April 2024, they will keep any money you might be entitled to.
+The very final time you could have made a claim for PPI was back in 2019.
+As you can only backdate tax claims by up to four years, this meant the 2023/2024 tax year was your last chance to see if you were eligible for a PPI tax refund.
+HMRC wasn't advertising this or reminding you to make a claim because now that it's passed 6th April 2024, they have kept any money you might have been entitled to.

-You have until the 5th April 2024 to make a claim for a PPI tax refund.
-As August 2019 was the deadline for a PPI claim, you will not be able to claim any tax back in subsequent years.
+You had until the 5th April 2024 to make a claim for a PPI tax refund.
+As August 2019 was the deadline for a PPI claim, you are not able to claim any tax back in subsequent years.
 This also means that any payouts before 6th April 2019 have already passed the deadline.

-The last dates that qualify for a PPI tax refund are any payouts that were received between 6th April 2019 and 29th August 2019.
+The last dates that qualified for a PPI tax refund were any payouts that were received between 6th April 2019 and 29th August 2019.
 Any historic claims are beyond the deadline and no payouts were received after this date.
+Unless you received your PPI payout after the 2019 deadline due to circumstances outside of your control, you can no longer make a claim for PPI tax.

 How Do I Know If I Paid Tax on PPI?